(Source: Article in Footeprints - Summer 1999 Issue -

-Just before daybreak the attack force surrounded the village of Sassacus, the home of the dreaded Peugeot chief.
+The village of Sassacus was surrounded, which was the home of the dreaded Peugeot chief.
 In the first attack Mason and his men set the village on fire.
 By the time the attack was over more than 600 Indians (men, women, and children) were either shot or burned to death.

 As a result of this campaign and the fact that the Peugeot tribe was vanquished, The bond between Uncas and the English was sealed.
 Years after the war, Uncas granted large tracts of land to Major Mason and many of his other English allies from the Peugeot conflict.

 (Source: Article in Footeprints - Spring 1999 Issue -